-Most users will encounter metadata for the first time during the search and discovery process when they are searching for data products that meet their needs.
-As mentioned above, the metadata that support this process are typically ingested into the CMR by the DAAC(s).
+Metadata may come into play for users for the first time during the search and discovery process when they are searching for data products that meet their needs.
+As mentioned above, the metadata that support this process are typically ingested into the CMR by the DAACs.
 These metadata are used either by the CMR search engine or by other search engines that harvest metadata (e.g., data.gov or Google).